nickjeffrey/kvm_backup/README.md

 In this scenario, it is assumed that SSH key pair authentication is configured on each KVM host to allow automated SSH/SCP connections.

-Each VM has its own cron entry, The backup process is:
+Each VM has its own cron entry, with the high-level steps looking similar to:
 1) Shutdown VM   (these are all "cold" backups for consistency)
 2) Dump XML configuration to a file
 3) Copy QCOW2 virtual disk files to remote KVM host using tar-over-ssh to preserve sparse files
 4) Start VM

+# Scenario 4 - Combinations of the above

+Depending on the availabilility of NAS storage or alternate KVM hosts in your environment, you can send backups to any or all of the above.

 # Installation